• Skip to main content

 This post may contain affiliate links.
 This means if you decide to purchase through my link, I may earn a very small commission at no additional cost to you.

-What I love about Pan Fried Pork Chops with Gravy
+What You’ll Love about Pan Fried Pork Chops with Gravy

 • comfort food - a pan-fried pork chop with flavorful gravy on top of mashed potatoes screams comfort food.
 It's similar in texture to fried chicken.